bob5972/SpaceRobots/README.txt

 along with SpaceRobots.
 If not, see <http://www.gnu.org/licenses/>.
 ---------------------------------------------------------------------
-The latest (official) version of SpaceRobots can be obtained from Michael Banack directly (I'm a nice guy!) or via git at <git://serenity.banack.net/SpaceRobots>.
+The latest (official) version of SpaceRobots can be obtained from Michael Banack directly (I'm a nice guy!) or online at <http://www.banack.net/projects/SpaceRobots/>.

 This program requires BanackLib and jogl to run.

-BanackLib can be obtained from Michael Banack directly or via git at <git://serenity.banack.net/BanackLib>.
+BanackLib can be obtained from Michael Banack directly or online at <http://www.banack.net/BanackLib/>.
 You'll need to stick this in your classpath when you run SpaceRobots.

 Jogl can be obtained from